IBISC: comment y aller

 petit amphi, rez-de-chaussée du bâtiment IBGBI

-Abstract: transparentsgame theory and Logic have developed two different traditions in studying abilities of agents to achieve objectives in multi-player games.
+Abstract: game theory and Logic have developed two different traditions in studying abilities of agents to achieve objectives in multi-player games.
 Game theory studies rational behavior of players, relevant for their achievement of quantitative objectives: optimizing payoffs (e.g., maximizing rewards or minimizing cost) or, more generally, preferences on outcomes.
 On the other hand, logic mainly deals with abilities of players for achieving qualitative objectives of players: reaching or maintaining game states with desired properties, e.g., winning states or safe states.
 Put as a slogan, the former tradition is concerned with how a player can become maximally rich, or pay the least possible price, in the game, while the latter tradition -- with how a player can achieve a state of `happiness', or avoid reaching a state of `unhappiness', in the game.

 We propose a logical framework combining the two traditions by enriching concurrent game models with payoffs for the normal form games associated with the states of the model and propose a quantitative extension of the logic ATL* enabling the combination of quantitative and qualitative reasoning.
 Again put as a slogan, our framework enables one to reason about whether and how a player can reach or maintain a state of `happiness' while becoming or remaining maximally rich, or paying a minimal cost on the way.